2qx/vermont.cool/empathy/REDME.md

 ---
-title: A pandemic of apathy
+title: A Pandemic of Apathy
-description: A letter to Vermont's healthcare professionals
+description: a letter to Vermont's healthcare professionals
 date: 2025-11-05
 permalink: /empathy/
 image: